Pricing evidence snapshot

 JazzHR works best when the following conditions apply:

-For a 15-person startup making 8 hires per year in the US, JazzHR at $75–$269/month is a well-matched tool.
+As an illustrative example, a 15-person startup making 8 hires per year in the US would find JazzHR at $1,000-$3,480/year a well-matched tool.
 The product was purpose-built for this context and delivers reliably within it.
 See our full JazzHR alternatives guide if you want to explore what's available beyond this range.

 When JazzHR costs too much relative to what you get